ykoziy/frontendmentor.io/qr-code-component/README.md

 ### What I learned

 I learned how to really use Flexbox and how it makes the job easier for creating a layout.
+Also from the feedback on the frontendmentor.io, learned to utilize HTML semantic elements.

 ### Continued development